alexz89142/Violet/README.md

 <p align='center'><img alt='Violet Logo' src='logo.webp' width=30%></p>

-Violet is a simple static website generator written in C. Violet allows users to write pages in mark down and will use a configuration file to build a website how users would like.
+Violet is a simple static website generator written in C. Violet allows users to write pages in Markdown and will use a configuration file to build a website how users would like.
 Though there will be an example site where css will be included, you will need to write own css for the customization of the website.